Kotaimen/awscfncli/README.md

 - Single YAML configuration file for:
     - Deployment configuration.
     - Stack parameters.
-- Manage stacks in different regions and accounts.
+- Operate on stacks in different regions & accounts.
     - Group collection of stacks as stages.
     - Operate on a set of stacks using globs (eg: `dev.db*`).
     - Stack blueprint and YAML tags to ease configuration file writing.
 - Automatic packaging template resources:
-    - Lambda function packages
+    - Lambda function.
+      - Also supports external packaging command.
-    - Nested stacks
+    - Nested stacks.
-    - SQL statements
+    - SQL statements.
-- Automatic applies template transform (SAM support).
-- Automatic ChangeSet synchronization.
+- Push button SAM support using `stack sync` command.
 - Display and tracking stack events in the console.
 - Describe stack status and export values.
+- Cross-stack parameter reference.

 ## Install